santtudas/Project1_DOM_SCRIPTING/README.md

 - [Setup](#setup)

 ## About The App
-[Todo-list] is an app that allows u to create a todo-list
+[Todo-list] is an app that allows the user to create a todo-list.

 ## Technologies
-In creation of this project HTML, CSS and Javascript were used.
+This project was built using HTML, CSS, and JavaScript.

 ## Setup
 You can view Todo-list in previously mentioned link at Netlify.com.